mansura-habiba/duolingo-test-rady/manuscript/chapter2.md

 ### Practice Questions

-#### 1. Describe a memorable vacation you have taken.
+#### **1. Describe a memorable vacation you have taken.**
 - Where did you go?
 - Who did you travel with?
 - What activities did you do there?
 - Why was this vacation memorable?

-#### 2. Discuss your favorite book.
+#### **2. Discuss your favorite book.**
 - What is the title and who is the author?
 - What is the book about?
 - Why do you like it?
 - How did it impact you?

-#### 3.Talk about a skill you would like to learn.
+#### **3. Talk about a skill you would like to learn.**

-What is the skill?
+- What is the skill?
-Why do you want to learn it?
+- Why do you want to learn it?
-How do you plan to acquire it?
+- How do you plan to acquire it?
-How will it benefit you in the future?
+- How will it benefit you in the future?

-Describe a challenging project you worked on.
+#### **4. Describe a challenging project you worked on.**

-What was the project about?
+- What was the project about?
-What challenges did you face?
+- What challenges did you face?
-How did you overcome them?
+- How did you overcome them?
-What was the outcome?
+- What was the outcome?

-Discuss the importance of technology in education.
+#### **5. Discuss the importance of technology in education.**

-How has technology changed the way we learn?
+- How has technology changed the way we learn?
-What are the benefits of using technology in the classroom?
+- What are the benefits of using technology in the classroom?
-Are there any drawbacks?
+- Are there any drawbacks?
-How do you see the future of technology in education?
+- How do you see the future of technology in education?

-Describe a person who has influenced your life.
+#### **6. Describe a person who has influenced your life.**

-Who is this person?
+- Who is this person?
-How did you meet them?
+- How did you meet them?
-In what ways have they influenced you?
+- In what ways have they influenced you?
-How has your life changed as a result?
+- How has your life changed as a result?

-Talk about your favorite hobby.
+#### **7. Talk about your favorite hobby.**

-What is the hobby?
+- What is the hobby?
-How did you get started with it?
+- How did you get started with it?
-Why do you enjoy it?
+- Why do you enjoy it?
-How does it benefit you?
+- How does it benefit you?

-Discuss the impact of social media on society.
+#### **8. Discuss the impact of social media on society.**

-How has social media changed the way people communicate?
+- How has social media changed the way people communicate?
-What are the positive aspects of social media?
+- What are the positive aspects of social media?
-What are the negative aspects?
+- What are the negative aspects?
-How can individuals use social media responsibly?
+- How can individuals use social media responsibly?

-Describe a cultural tradition in your country.
+#### **9. Describe a cultural tradition in your country.**

-What is the tradition?
+- What is the tradition?
-How is it celebrated?
+- How is it celebrated?
-What is its significance?
+- What is its significance?
-How has it evolved over time?
+- How has it evolved over time?

-Talk about a time when you helped someone.
+#### **10. Talk about a time when you helped someone.**

-Who did you help?
+- Who did you help?
-What was the situation?
+- What was the situation?
-How did you assist them?
+- How did you assist them?
-How did it make you feel?
+- How did it make you feel?

-Discuss the advantages and disadvantages of online learning.
+#### **11. Discuss the advantages and disadvantages of online learning.**

-What are the benefits of online education?
+- What are the benefits of online education?
-What challenges do students face with online learning?
+- What challenges do students face with online learning?
-How does it compare to traditional classroom learning?
+- How does it compare to traditional classroom learning?
-What improvements can be made to online education?
+- What improvements can be made to online education?

-Describe a city you would like to visit.
+#### **12. Describe a city you would like to visit.**

-What is the name of the city?
+- What is the name of the city?
-Why do you want to visit it?
+- Why do you want to visit it?
-What attractions or activities interest you there?
+- What attractions or activities interest you there?
-How do you plan to make this visit happen?
+- How do you plan to make this visit happen?

-Talk about a significant achievement in your life.
+#### **13. Talk about a significant achievement in your life.**

-What was the achievement?
+- What was the achievement?
-What steps did you take to accomplish it?
+- What steps did you take to accomplish it?
-What obstacles did you encounter?
+- What obstacles did you encounter?
-How did achieving this impact you?
+- How did achieving this impact you?

-Discuss the role of art in society.
+#### **14. Discuss the role of art in society.**

-How does art influence culture?
+- How does art influence culture?
-What are the different forms of art?
+- What are the different forms of art?
-Why is art important to communities?
+- Why is art important to communities?
-How can art be used to address social issues?
+- How can art be used to address social issues?

-Describe a good experience of online shopping.
+#### **15. Describe a good experience of online shopping.**

-When did it happen?
+- When did it happen?
-What did you buy?
+- What did you buy?
-How was the purchasing process?
+- How was the purchasing process?
-Why was it a positive experience?
+- Why was it a positive experience?

-Talk about a time when you learned from a mistake.
+#### **16. Talk about a time when you learned from a mistake.**

-What was the mistake?
+- What was the mistake?
-How did it happen?
+- How did it happen?
-What did you learn from it?
+- What did you learn from it?
-How has it affected your actions since then?
+- How has it affected your actions since then?

-Discuss the importance of environmental conservation.
+#### **17. Discuss the importance of environmental conservation.**

-Why is it important to protect the environment?
+- Why is it important to protect the environment?
-What are some ways individuals can contribute?
+- What are some ways individuals can contribute?
-What role do governments play in conservation?
+- What role do governments play in conservation?
-How can businesses support environmental efforts?
+- How can businesses support environmental efforts?

-Describe your favorite movie or TV show.
+#### **18. Describe your favorite movie or TV show.**

-What is the title?
+- What is the title?
-What is it about?
+- What is it about?
-Why do you like it?
+- Why do you like it?
-How has it influenced you?
+- How has it influenced you?

-Talk about a time when you worked as part of a team.
+#### **19. Talk about a time when you worked as part of a team.**

-What was the team's goal?
+- What was the team's goal?
-What was your role?
+- What was your role?
-How did the team collaborate?
+- How did the team collaborate?
-What was the outcome?
+- What was the outcome?

-Discuss the benefits of learning a second language.
+#### **20. Discuss the benefits of learning a second language.**

-How does it enhance cognitive abilities?
+- How does it enhance cognitive abilities?
-What opportunities can it provide?
+- What opportunities can it provide?
-How does it promote cultural understanding?
+- How does it promote cultural understanding?
-What challenges might one face in the process?
+- What challenges might one face in the process?

-Describe a memorable event from your childhood.
+#### **21. Describe a memorable event from your childhood.**

-What was the event?
+- What was the event?
-How old were you?
+- How old were you?
-Who was involved?
+- Who was involved?
-Why does it stand out in your memory?
+- Why does it stand out in your memory?

-Talk about your favorite season of the year.
+#### **22. Talk about your favorite season of the year.**

-Which season is it?
+- Which season is it?
-What do you enjoy about it?
+- What do you enjoy about it?
-Are there any special activities you do during this season?
+- Are there any special activities you do during this season?
-How does it compare to other seasons?
+- How does it compare to other seasons?

-Discuss the impact of globalization on local cultures.
+#### **23. Discuss the impact of globalization on local cultures.**

-How has globalization influenced your culture?
+- How has globalization influenced your culture?
-What are the positive effects?
+- What are the positive effects?
-What are the negative effects?
+- What are the negative effects?
-How can cultures preserve their uniqueness?
+- How can cultures preserve their uniqueness?

-Describe a book or movie that changed your perspective.
+#### **24. Describe a book or movie that changed your perspective.**

-What is the title?
+- What is the title?
-What is it about?
+- What is it about?
-How did it change your view?
+- How did it change your view?
-Would you recommend it to others?
+- Would you recommend it to others?
 Why or why not?

-Talk about a healthy habit you practice.
+#### **25. Talk about a healthy habit you practice.**

-What is the habit?
+- What is the habit?
-How did you develop it?
+- How did you develop it?
-What benefits have you noticed?
+- What benefits have you noticed?
-How do you maintain it consistently?
+- How do you maintain it consistently?

-Discuss the role of music in your life.
+#### **26. Discuss the role of music in your life.**

-What genres do you prefer?
+- What genres do you prefer?
-How does music affect your mood?
+- How does music affect your mood?
-Do you play any instruments or sing?
+- Do you play any instruments or sing?
-How has your taste in music evolved over time?
+- How has your taste in music evolved over time?

-Describe a time when you faced a difficult decision.
+#### **27. Describe a time when you faced a difficult decision.**

-What was the decision about?
+- What was the decision about?
-What options did you have?
+- What options did you have?
-How did you make your choice?
+- How did you make your choice?
-What was the outcome?
+- What was the outcome?

-Talk about the importance of family in your culture.
+#### **28. Talk about the importance of family in your culture.**

-How is family defined in your culture?
+- How is family defined in your culture?
-What roles do family members play?
+- What roles do family members play?
-How are family gatherings typically conducted?
+- How are family gatherings typically conducted?
-How has the concept of family changed over time?
+- How has the concept of family changed over time?

-Discuss the advantages of urban living.
+#### **29. Discuss the advantages of urban living.**

-What amenities are commonly available in cities?
+- What amenities are commonly available in cities?
-How does urban life offer convenience?
+- How does urban life offer convenience?
-What cultural opportunities exist in urban areas?
+- What cultural opportunities exist in urban areas?
-Are there any drawbacks to city living?
+- Are there any drawbacks to city living?

-Describe a technological gadget you find useful.
+#### **30. Describe a technological gadget you find useful.**

-What is the gadget?
+- What is the gadget?
-How does it work?
+- How does it work?
-How has it improved your daily life?
+- How has it improved your daily life?
-Are there any limitations to its use?
+- Are there any limitations to its use?

 #### **31. Talk about a time when you volunteered for a cause.**